Some links in this post may be affiliate links

 Barberton Senecio is a drought-tolerant succulent plant named after one of its native localities, Barberton, a town in Mpumalanga Province of South Africa.

-Barberton Groundsel (Senecio barbertonicus) blossoms in bright light with some direct sunshine, average warmth and moderately moist, rich, well-drained soils coupled with regular feeding during the growing season.
+Barberton Groundsel (Senecio barbertonicus) blossoms in bright light with 4-6 hours of direct sunshine, average warmth of 20-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soils coupled with regular feeding during the growing season.

 Barberton Groundsel grows best in bright light with some morning or late afternoon sunlight of at least 4-6 hours.
-Keep it away from direct hot sunshine to avoid scorching the leaves.
+Keep it away from hot midday sunshine to avoid scorching the leaves.

 Regularly turn the pot to ensure that the Succulent Bush Senecio receives light on all sides for uniform growth.

-Water Barberton Groundsel moderately during the growing season and allow the top 2-3 in. of soil to dry out between waterings.
+Water Barberton Groundsel moderately during the growing season and allow the top 2-3 inches of soil to dry out between waterings.

 Decrease watering during the cold period to maintain the soil barely moist but do not allow the soil to dry out completely.